eleinah/thischord/README.md

 </div>

-## A Discord music bot hoping to act as a drop-in replacement for jMusicBot, built with Go.
+## A Discord music bot hoping to act as a comparable replacement for jMusicBot, built with Go.
 ### This is meant to be self-hosted and can support 1 guild per instance.

 ## Summary